calimero-network/core/crates/server/README.md

 ## JSON rpc endpoint

-The JSON-RPC server endpoint is structured to handle various request types.
+The JSON-rpc server endpoint is structured to handle various request types.

 **Base path**: `/jsonrpc`

-**1. Handle JSON-RPC Request**
+**1. Handle JSON-rpc Request**

 - **Path**: `/jsonrpc`
 - **Method**: `POST`
-- **Description**: Handles incoming JSON-RPC requests, which can be `query` or `mutate` requests, processes them, and returns the appropriate response.
+- **Description**: Handles incoming JSON-rpc requests, which can be `query` or `mutate` requests, processes them, and returns the appropriate response.

 ## Websocket endpoints